oracle/rwloadsim/test/TEST.md

 ### 152

-The expected output depends on the pricese implementation of mathematical functions like log() when these aren't defined mathematically and therefore returning e.g. "nan", etc.
+The expected output depends on the precise implementation of mathematical functions like log() when these aren't defined mathematically and therefore returning e.g. "nan", etc.
 This implementation may be platform specific.